Cultural Heritage Tourism

 Dear Colleagues,

-Tourism is a way to encourage and provide access to cultural heritage, but it also brings with it challenges related to overcrowding, cultural appropriation and the loss of authenticity.
+Tourism is a way to encourage and provide access to cultural heritage, but it also brings with it challenges related to overcrowding, cultural appropriation, and the loss of authenticity.
 Tourism means the balance between development and the protection of cultural heritage.
-Cultural heritage is a key element of the image and identity of the regions and cities.
+Cultural heritage is a key element of the image and identity of regions and cities.
 Culture is highly valued by both residents and visitors.
-Cultural heritage plays a crucial role in achieving inclusive and sustainable development and it can help to revitalize cities and regions.
-Culture heritage tourism where people travel to experience authentic activities, stories of the people living centuries ago, past, artifacts, food, clothing, and music.
+Cultural heritage plays a crucial role in achieving inclusive and sustainable development, and it can help revitalize cities and regions.
+Culture heritage tourism is where people travel to experience authentic activities, stories of people living centuries ago, past artifacts, food, clothing, and music.

-There are many types of Cultural heritage tourism - culinary tourism, food sovereign, national and regional parks, eco-tourism, wildlife tourism, sports, games and other athletic events, museums, libraries and cultural centers, annual festivals, historic sites and commemorations, rivers, trails and conservation areas, earth lodges, longhouses, clan houses, agritourist, performing arts and storytelling.
-Cultural Heritage Tourism includes and economic benefits - new money into the economy, boosting businesses and tax revenues, creates new jobs, funds new businesses, events and attractions, helping diversify the local economy, supports small businesses, including artists and local guides.
+There are many types of cultural heritage tourism: culinary tourism, food sovereignty, national and regional parks, eco-tourism, wildlife tourism, sports, games, and other athletic events; museums, libraries, and cultural centers; annual festivals; historic sites and commemorations; rivers, trails, and conservation areas; earth lodges; longhouses; clan houses; agritourists; performing arts; and storytelling.
+Cultural heritage tourism includes economic benefits: bringing new money into the economy, boosting businesses and tax revenues, creating new jobs, funding new businesses, events, and attractions, helping diversify the local economy, and supporting small businesses, including artists and local guides.

 Every cultural tour has a purpose and motivation.
 The destinations can be associated with various types of cultural heritage, such as language, religion, festivals, customs, and architecture.
-Nowadays generation Z is trying to transforming tourism by demanding the co-creation of transformative experiences.
-Cultural heritage sites as a key element of tourism destinations, should consider how to use Mixed Reality to enhance consumer experiences.
-According to some opinions cultural heritage sites and tourism destinations require considerable modernization to create transformative experiences.
+Nowadays, generation Z is trying to transform tourism by demanding the co-creation of transformative experiences.
+Cultural heritage sites, as a key element of tourism destinations, should consider how to use mixed reality to enhance consumer experiences.
+According to some opinions, cultural heritage sites and tourism destinations require considerable modernization to create transformative experiences.

 So, research articles, reviews and studies in this area of study are welcome.
 We look forward to receiving your contributions.